MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 A **Type 1 Error**\index{Type 1 Error} is rejecting the null hypothesis when $H_0$ is actually true.
-Since we rejected the null hypothesis in the gender discrimination and opportunity cost studies, it is possible that we made a Type 1 Error in one or both of those studies.
+Since we rejected the null hypothesis in the [gender discrimination](caseStudyGenderDiscrimination), [opportunity cost](caseStudyOpportunityCost), and [malaria](caseStudyMalaria) studies, it is possible that we made a Type 1 Error in one, two, or all three of those studies.

 A **Type 2 Error**\index{Type 2 Error} is failing to reject the null hypothesis when the alternative is actually true.
+Since we failed to reject the null hypothesis in the [medical consultant](one-prop-null-boot) study, it is possible that we made a Type 2 Error in that study.